 Welcome to Write the Story!
 Each month Writers Unite! will offer a writing prompt for writers to create a story from and share with everyone.
 WU! wants to help our members and followers to generate more traffic to their platforms.
 Please check out the authors’ blogs, websites, Facebook pages and show them support.
 We would love to hear your thoughts about the stories and appreciate your support!

-By Larry Stephens
+By Enzo Stephens

 Everyone knew a real crap-storm was imminent, but the real question in the mind of Greedy O’Shamlin was when.